 Employment data was provided by analytics company Burning Glass Technologies.
 Our study includes at least 138,000 psychology graduates at the bachelor's level and 21,000 psychology graduates at the master's level.
 Employment data was gathered for alumni of the 2010 through 2020 graduating classes at one, three, and five years after degree completion, if applicable.

-What Can You Do With a Communications Degree?
+What Can You Do With a Social Science Degree?